Would you provide therapy for free?

 Some of the volunteers have had some limited training and can be quite competent and supportive, but ultimately in some cases, it’s all designed to get you to eventually pay for a trained therapist or pay for more options.

-You may be recommended special offers, perhaps 25% off your first few sessions with an actual therapist, or something similar, and may even offer the first fifteen minutes or so for free.
+You may be recommended exclusive offers, perhaps 25% off your first few sessions with an actual therapist, or something similar, and may even offer the first fifteen minutes or so for free.

 There is nothing wrong with offering this kind of service and making a profit, and you could find the end result very satisfactory, just be aware of what’s on offer, and why.

-Are you sure you can’t afford online therapy?
+Are you sure you cannot afford online therapy?

 Some people say they want therapy but are knowingly or unknowingly sabotaging their capability to find it.
-Starting therapy can be scary and it is surprising how well people can distract themselves from doing what is best for them in the long run.
+Starting therapy can be scary and it is surprising how well people can distract themselves from doing what is best for them eventually.

-You can usually place the people who say that they can’t afford therapy into three main groups.
+You can usually place the people who say that they cannot afford therapy into three main groups.

 The groups are:

 1st.
 Unable to pay.
-You can’t afford to pay due to your economic situation, maybe you lost your job and are in debt, or financially struggling from a life-changing event, like a divorce or serious illness and you’re just managing to pay the basics, like rent medication and food.
+You can’t afford to pay due to your economic situation, maybe you lost your job and are in debt, or financially struggling from a life-changing event, like a divorce or serious illness and you are just managing to pay the basics, like rent medication and food.

 2nd.
 No financial independence.
 Unfortunately, there are people in a controlling or abusive relationship, who are unable to find the means to pay without their abuser knowing.
 This abusive control over a person is usually combined with violence or the constant threat of violence.